phuongdateh/NAB/Readme.md

  - Another way we can use Delegate Parten to binding betweeen ViewModel and View.
  - Class ActivityIndicator to manage LoadingIndicator

-### The software development principles, patterns & practices being applied:
+### The software development principles, patterns & practices being applied
-* Singleton Design Parten:
+* Singleton Design Parten
 * Application: to manage started scene
 * Dependence Injection: WeatherAPI
 * MVVM Architecture using with RxSwift: To eazy to create binding between ViewModel and View